DataDog/apigentools/docs/spec_repo.md

 * `minimum_apigentools_version` - Minimum required version of the apigentools package required for this spec repository.
 * `languages` - Settings for individual languages; contains a mapping of language names to their settings.
     * `container_opts` - See [container_opts section](#container_opts) below.
+    * `validation_commands` - Same as top-level `validation_commands`, allows overriding the top-level value on per-language basis.
     * individual-language-settings:
         * `container_opts` - See [container_opts section](#container_opts) below.
         * `generation` - Setting for code generation.